pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

             return guess
 {% endcodeblock %}

-In practice, we must make sure that our write to `record.pin` is visible before re-reading the cell's value, and we should also make sure the pointer read is ordered with respect to the rest of the calling read-side code.[^beware-accidental-success]
+In practice, we must make sure that our write to `record.pin` is visible before re-reading the `cell`'s value, and we should also make sure the pointer read is ordered with respect to the rest of the calling read-side code.[^beware-accidental-success]

 {% codeblock hp_read_explicit.py %}
 def hp_read_explicit(cell, record):